heig-vd-dai-course/heig-vd-dai-course-solutions/11-define-an-application-protocol/02-temperature-monitoring-application/README.md

 REQ_TEMP <room>
 ```

-- `<room>`: the room number the client wants the temperature of
+- `<room>`: the room name the client wants the temperature of

 #### Response

-- `TEMP <temperature>`: the temperature of the room
+- `TEMP <temperature>`: the temperature of the room in Celsius (a floating-point
+  number)
 - `ERROR <code>`: an error occurred during the request.
 The error code is an
-  integer between 1 and 3 inclusive.
+  integer between 1 and 1 inclusive.
 The error codes are as follow:
-  - 1: the room number is invalid
-  - 2: the room number is not found
+  - 1: the room was not found
-  - 3: the temperature is not available

-The 3rd case, albeit rare, can happen if the temperature for an existing room
-has not been received yet.

 ### Invalid message